 Trying to extract too much information or keeping the prospect on the line for longer than is needed can be a turnoff, meaning that the call essentially doesn’t accomplish anything.
 Instead, determine what the goal of the conversation is and the most important information to share and/or questions to ask in order to reach a positive outcome.

-Here’s how to guide the conversation for each of the following B2B calling campaign goals:
+Sales professionals should guide the conversion in order to make the sales process as efficient as possible.
+Here’s how to do that for each of the following B2B calling campaign goals: